You are here:Home1/About2/Staff and Teaching Artists

-Etienne Cakpo is director and lead choreographer of Gansango Dance Company.
+Etienne Cakpo is director and lead choreographer of Gansango Music and Dance Company.
 Cakpo is an award-winning professional dancer, choreographer and musician from Benin, West Africa.
 He teaches and performs traditional African dance from Benin as well as contemporary African dance styles and has been building his dance repertoire for over thirty years.
 Skilled in both traditional and modern dance styles, Cakpo lives to dance.
 He teaches African dance classes at Open Flight Studio in Seattle and performs locally, nationally, and internationally.
 Cakpo was the Kawasaki Guest Artist at the UW Department of Dance for the 2018-2019 school year, where he continues to teach.
 He has worked with BAYFEST since 2018.

 Sumayya Diop is a dancer, actress, drummer and choreographer who is a specialist in Afro-Carribean dance and other ethnic dance and movement formats.
 She has taught for Arts Corps, Creative Schools Initiative, The Creative Advantage, Spectrum Dance Theatre, Langston Hughes Performing Arts Center, Centrum Arts, and at many other schools, community arts organizations and theatre companies.
 She trained at the Cornish College of the Arts, Seattle Repertory Theatre’s Teaching Artist Training Lab and Seattle Central College.
 She offers residencies through her company Sumayya Diop Drumming and Dance.
 She has been working with BAYFEST since 2018.